 Gabriela Binasch (NXP Semiconductors)

 Gabriela Binasch joined NXP Semiconductors in 2006, focussing on the technology marketing in the area of car network, secure access, broadcast reception and Car2Car/ITS.
-Since NXP merger with Freescale she has extended her focus to hardware electronics of the future battery systems.
+Since NXP's merger with Freescale she has extended her focus to hardware electronics of the future battery systems.
 Before joining NXP Semiconductors, she held various functions in the Product Management and Marketing at Philips.
 Gabriela Binasch holds a degree in Physics from the University of Cologne.

 Manfred Herrmann (Adam Opel AG)

-Manfred Herrmann is Opel’s representative for battery topics in the NPE (German National Platform EMobility).
-He is member of the E-Motive board and chairman of the “Forschungsvereinigung Antriebstechnik”.
+Representative for battery topics in the NPE (German National Platform EMobility) for Adam Opel AG.
+He is member of the E-Motive board and Chairman of the “Forschungsvereinigung Antriebstechnik”.

 Roman Strasser (AUDI AG)

-Roman Strasser is Manager at AUDI in various positions in research and development.
+Manager in various positions in research and development at AUDI AG.

 Roman Strasser joined Audi in 2004 and held various management positions in research and development with focus on transmission electronics, engine control hardware and power electronics and charging systems.
 He started his career with Siemens and Jatco Europe in the development of transmission electronics and control.
 Roman Strasser holds a degree in Electrical Engineering of the Technical University (TU) of Munich.